wolfgangfist/gema/README.md

 # CSM-WebUI

-a fork of the original CSM project that creates a complete Gradio-based web interface, making CSM accessible through an intuitive UI.
+This is a fork of the original CSM project that creates a complete Gradio-based web interface, making CSM accessible through an intuitive UI.
 The fork adds Windows and WSL compatibility and various usability improvements to make speech generation easy and accessible.

 ## 🚀 Key Enhancements